cerkong/cerkong/README.md

 - 👋 Hi, I’m @cerkong
-- 👀 I’m interested in
+- 👀 I’m interested in machine learning
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ai projects.
-- 📫 How to reach me ...

 <!---
 cerkong/cerkong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.